easytigrrr/statamic-docs/content/collections/fieldtypes/toggle.md

 ## Can I haz green?

 Some people like their toggles green.
 It's a personal preference, just like white or milk chocolate.
 Since the control panel theme is customizable, you can make your toggles green!
-Or whatever other color for that matter.
+Or whatever other color for that matter… but maybe not red?
 Look for the Theme section in `config/statamic/cp.php` and set the `switch-bg` your preferred color.
 Here's green:

 ```php
 'theme' => [